Vision (Marvel Comics): The Visions

-Once again wishing a family of his own and a life outside of superheroics, Vision moves to Fairfax, Virginia with a newly created synthezoid family: wife Virginia, son Vin, and daughter Viv Vision (it is indicated he used Wanda's saved brain patterns for Virginia and a mixture of hers and his own to create the children).
+Once again desiring a family of his own and a life outside of superheroics, Vision moves to Fairfax, Virginia with a newly created synthezoid family: wife Virginia, son Vin, and daughter Viv Vision (it is indicated he used Wanda's saved brain patterns for Virginia and a mixture of hers and his own to create the children).
 They attempt to live a normal suburban life but find socializing with neighbors difficult.
 When the Grim Reaper attacks their house and nearly kills Viv, Virginia kills him in self-defense.
 A neighbor then tries to blackmail Virginia over the murder.
 When she confronts him, another death is accidentally caused, a classmate of Viv's.
 Vision finds the Reaper's remains and lies to the police regarding Virginia's whereabouts during the death of Viv's classmate.
 To reinforce a sense of normalcy, he creates a synthezoid dog named Sparky for the family.
 Meanwhile, Agatha Harkness warns the Avengers that in the future, Vision's desire to maintain his view of a happy, normal family, may lead to mass murder or genocide to protect them.
 The Avengers send Victor Mancha to secretly investigate the family.

 When Vin discovers Victor reporting back to the Avengers, he panics and attacks, accidentally causing irreparable damage to his own nervous system.
 Virginia reveals the truth to Viv, leading to an angry confrontation.
 Virginia lets out her anger on Sparky, killing the dog.
 To prevent Vision from compromising his morals by taking revenge on Victor Mancha for Vin, Virginia murders Victor herself.
 She then calls the police and claims full responsibility for the recent crimes and deaths, stating she tampered with Vision's operative system as well.
 It is left unclear if she is clouding the truth to absolve Vision from any part he played or if she is telling the truth and Vision's perceptions were tampered with.
 After meeting with Vision again, Virginia drinks water with corrosive properties from a Zenn-Lavian water vase they have in their home.
 Vision sits with her as she dies.

+Secret Empire

 During the Secret Empire crossover, a new, villainous version of Steven Rogers, Captain America, is created who is actually a Hydra sleeper agent.
 As Hydra begins its plans for conquest, it creates its own Avengers team, recruiting Vision by influencing him with an A.I. virus (though he continually resists its control).
 During a final battle in Washington DC, Vision sees Viv and is finally able to resist the virus.
 The reappearance of the true Steve Rogers leads to victory and the events of Secret Empire being undone.
 His mind free once more, Vision returns to the Avengers.